Neotoma Paleoecology Database: Data use and access

 Use of data in Neotoma is governed by a Creative Commons NC-BY license, which permits unrestricted use as long as data sources are properly acknowledged and cited (Neotoma Data Use Policy).
 Proper full citation of data in Neotoma occurs at three levels: Neotoma itself, the governing Constituent Database(s), and the original authors.

 Data can be retrieved from Neotoma in several ways.
 Neotoma Explorer is a map-based interface designed for quick-look searches and first-pass data explorations.
 Explorer is well suited for researchers interested in quick-look searches and data views and for explorations by high school and college-level teachers and students.
 Teaching exercises using Neotoma Explorer have been prepared and hosted by the Science and Education Research Center (SERC) at Carleton College.
 An R package (neotoma) supports exporting of data from Neotoma into the R programmatic environment.
 Application Programmatic Interfaces (APIs) support access to Neotoma data by third-party software developers.
 Resources using Neotoma data include the Flyover Country app for travelers and the Global Pollen Project.

+Outreach and Community Engagement Team

+The Neotoma Outreach and Community Engagement Working Group is part of the Neotoma Paleoecology Database, an international community-driven research infrastructure that provides open and curated paleoecological and paleoenvironmental data.
+The working group supports education, scientific communication, training, and public engagement related to Neotoma and the use of paleoecological data.

+The group develops and promotes educational resources, tutorials, workshops, webinars, data-visualization activities, and other outreach initiatives intended for researchers, students, educators, and the wider public.
+These activities contribute to Neotoma's broader objective of improving access to and understanding of paleoecological information and encouraging the use of open scientific data in research and education.

+Members of the Outreach and Community Engagement Working Group include Sarah Ivory (Lead), Alejandra Domic, Graciela Gil-Romera, Nick Hoffman, Rahab Kinyanjui, Sangram Sahoo, and Abigail Amponsaah.

+The group's activities include scientific and public communication, development of outreach and educational materials, organization and promotion of workshops and webinars, community engagement, and dissemination of information about Neotoma's data resources and associated research.
+Neotoma's outreach programme has also supported training and events related to paleoecological data visualization, radiocarbon methods, pollen databases, R-based data analysis, and the use of Neotoma data and software resources.